Home Affairs Minister Urges Citizens to Switch to Smart ID Cards, South Africans Want Them for Free

 Leon Schreiber has encourage citizens to switch to the new ID cards.

 Home Affairs Minister Leon Schreiber urged people to switch to the new Smart ID Cards, but not everyone is keen on the idea if they have to pay.
-Image: Per-Anders Pettersson/ Stringer.
+Image: Per-Anders Pettersson/ Stringer

 Source: Getty Images

 The Department of Home Affairs (DHA) is once more encouraging citizens to switch to the new Smart ID Cards.
+DHA has been on a drive to encourage South Africans to make the switch, but not everyone is keen.

 Minister encourages citizens to switch

-Minister of Home Affairs Leon Schreiber recently urged South Africans to make the switch, saying that green barcoded IDs are a target for criminals.
+Minister of Home Affairs Leon Schreiber recently urged South Africans to make the switch, saying that green barcoded IDs are a target for criminals:

 Read also